Shriram-Raja/shriram-raja.github.io/_pages/about.md

 My name is pronounced as follows:

 <p align="center">
-  <audio controls src="https://hearmyname.bu.edu/Listen/Recording/shriramr.mp3" title="hear my name - Shriram Raja" type="audio/mp3" style="transform: scale(0.7)"></audio>
+  <audio controls src="https://hearmyname.bu.edu/Listen/Recording/shriramr.mp3" title="hear my name - Shriram Raja" type="audio/mp3"></audio>
 </p>

-<a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Coimbatore">Where</a> I come from, we follow something called <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Patronymic#:~:text=In%20Tamil%20Nadu,of%20the%20name.">patronymic</a> naming.
+<a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Coimbatore">Where</a> I come from, we follow <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Patronymic#:~:text=In%20Tamil%20Nadu,of%20the%20name.">patronymic</a> naming.
 So, my given name is actually R. Shriram, where R stands for Raja which is my father's first name.
 To match the <given name> <last name> convention that is common in other parts of India and the world, I moved the initial to the other side of my first name.
 So, when I say, "Call me Shriram", it's because Raja is <i><a target="_blank" rel="noopener noreferrer" href="https://tvtropes.org/pmwiki/pmwiki.php/Main/TheyCallMeMisterTibbs#:~:text=Character%20A%20assumes%20too%20much%20formality,that%20no%2C%20they%20are%20not%20friends.">literally</a></i> my father.

 <p align="center">
   <img src="/images/callmeabc.png" alt="cartoon about &quot;Mr. ABC is my father, call me XYZ&quot;" width="250"/>